How We Score Safety

 | Brakes (all types) | 1.13 | |

-This approach ensures that every carrier's score reflects their current safety posture.
-A carrier that improves its practices will see those improvements reflected as older violations age out.
-Conversely, a carrier that deteriorates will see the impact within months, not years.
+The data pipeline refreshes the score weekly, so each carrier's grade reflects their current safety posture.
+A carrier that improves will see it as older events age out; one that deteriorates feels the impact within months, not years.

 Automatic Rules & Flags